-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 When will we know the results?

-Landslide elections are usually called around 8 p.m.
+Landslide elections are usually called about 8 p.m.
 ET when most of the polls have closed on the East Coast and in Central Time zones.
 This election seems destined to be a nail-biter though, so we'll be lucky if we know who won by midnight.
 If it all comes down to Ohio -- wouldn't be the first time -- and Trump and Clinton are pretty much tied, the whole thing could ride on absentee and provisional ballots.
 But poll workers there have a whole 10 days to check eligibility.
 In that case, we wouldn't know the winner until the weekend before Thanksgiving.
 (Oh, and the Electoral College could tie 269-269.
 See above.)

 Can you really rig an election?